almeidas-tatiane/robust-api-performance/configure-injection-machine-with-influx.md

-# Configure injection machine with Influx
+# Configure injection machine with InfluxDB

-This document is a step by step guide how to configure injection machine at EC2 with Influx
+This document is a step by step guide how to configure injection machine at EC2 with InfluxDB

 ## Pre-requisites

 - Start your EC2 at AWS
 - Access EC2 terminal by MobaXterm
+- Docker installed
 - Inbound port **8086** open in the Security Group
   - To add inbound roule, go to **EC2-> Network & Security -> Security Groups**
   - Click on Create Security Group